 Registration until 18:00 on March 31, 2021.

-TH Wildau is a leader in technology and the largest university of applied sciences in Brandenburg.
+TH Wildau is a leading technological center and leading university of applied sciences in Brandenburg.

 Training modules are held for a year and a half.
 The first two semesters are held in Tbilisi, the third semester (approximately) is held in Germany at the Technical University of Applied Sciences Wildau (TH Wildau).
 The duration of the third semester is 6 to 8 weeks.